321barney/DevSprintScaffolder/replit.md

-# SoukMatch - Morocco Marketplace MVP
+# Trip to Work - Morocco Tourism & Service Platform

 **Last Updated:** October 28, 2025

 ## Overview
-SoukMatch is a Morocco-first marketplace web application where buyers post jobs (transport, tours, services, car financing) and service providers submit competitive bids.
-The platform features AI-assisted pricing, offer scoring, provider KYC verification, multi-language support (FR/AR/EN with RTL), messaging, and ratings functionality.
+Trip to Work is a Morocco-focused tourism and service platform where tourists and buyers can discover and book services from verified providers (transport, tours, handymen, guides).
+Providers build their brand with public profiles, photo portfolios, and verified credentials.
+The platform features maps integration, GPS tracking, AI-assisted pricing, photo uploads, and multi-language support (FR/AR/EN with RTL).

 ## Current Status: Phase 1 Monetization Complete ✅